Group Members

 Education: B.S. in Materials Science and Engineering, Rutgers University

-Project Title: Nanoparticle Interactions and Nanoscale Transport in Polyelectrolyte Brushes
+Project Title: Probing Nanoparticle Dynamics and Kinetics of Adsorption to Polyelectrolyte Brushes

 Collaborators: Co-advised: Karen I. Winey (MSE & CBE)